Investor Relations

 Number of Executive Officers | 27 |

-*1: All six Outside Directors have been notified to the listing stock exchange as independent officers who satisfy the Company's "Independence Standards for Outside Directors".
+*1:All six Outside Directors have been reported to the stock exchange as independent officers in accordance with the Company's

-Structure and Role of Committees
+Composition and role of Committees

-Skills and Roles Demanded of Directors
+Skills and roles demanded of Directors

 Skills (up to four) held by Outside Directors are as follows: